aeither/discord-bot-starter/README.md

 # Minimal Bot Template

-Just the minimum to get a working bot using interactions.
+Just the minimum discordeno + deno bot to get a working bot using interactions.

 Make sure to install the latest version when you use it.